benshimonz/V1/README.md

 _**Q159:** Any **phone** for which there are more days where (the number of phones **it** called is greater than the number of phones that called **it**) than days where (the number of phones that called **it** is greater than the number of phones **it** called)_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q159.png)

+# Tags scope

+Tag's scope rules define where a tag can be referenced, in relation to where it was defined.

+The rules are valid for all tag types:

+* Entity tags
+* Entity type tags
+* Property tags
+* Aggregate tags
+* Split tags

+Scope rules:

+A tag cannot be reference before its definition

+ * A tag defined after an 'X', '&#8603'; or 'O' - can not be used before it
+ * A tag defined after an 'X' can not be referenced before the 'X'

+* A tag defined in an quantifier's branch can not be referenced before the quantifier
+* A tag defined in an '|' quantifier's branch can be used in other branches
+- A tag